-Using disaggregated N deposition model estimates to evaluate critical loads (Deposition Uncertainty Workgroup)
+• Using disaggregated N deposition model estimates to evaluate critical loads (Deposition Uncertainty Workgroup)

 A continuing project with the NPS (Mike Bell) and the EPA/ORD (Jesse Bash/John Walker) assesses differences in critical load exceedances based on the scale at which deposition is modeled.
 Phase I of this project will use land-use specific dry deposition estimates at a 500m scale developed for the Chesapeake Bay to assess changes to critical loads exceedances at Shenandoah National Park and the Otter Creek Wilderness.
 Exceedances will be compared to CMAQ and TDep total N estimates.
-Additional case study sites have been identified and will be evaluated in 2022.
+The manuscript is currently being developed.